 The sample is too small to know how representative it is across the SE landscape.
 In addition to a larger sample and response rate, the data collected with this survey would be enhanced with information about the age of the SE, the composition of the board of directors, the number of staff and constituents served, and financial statements.
 This information could be used to show how differences in IP management correlate to the financial and impact metrics of the SE.
+We could also begin to assess if there are differentiations in the knowledge and skills of the governance team and how that impact the fiduciary oversight of IP assets.

 It is clear that, at least among those that participated in the survey, SEs are able to identify IP among the organization's assets and that most take the necessary steps to ensure legal protection.
 Further, some will even defend their legal rights by taking action against infringers.
+Opting to undertake legal action is one way of executing fiduciary duty to safeguard an IP asset.
 This prompts questions of whether SEs are more apt to take legal action, in general, to protect IP, or if this is true of all non-profits.
 How do they scan for infringers?
 Are certain types of IP more zealously defended than others?
 What legal recourse do they take and what resources do they expend in that process?

 Only slightly more than half of the respondents with IP also have written policies for management and strategic use of their IP.
 By far, the most common policy is on non-disclosure when partnering with other organizations, making protection of the IP a clear priority.
 Also common among the written policies are standards for brand and trademark display which signals that this is important to the organization.
 Policies on strategic use, non-compete clauses, and enforcement of rights through legal means were less common, but this does not prove that organizations do not manage the IP via these methods.
 It only indicates that these processes are not a part of codified internal controls.
-Future inquiries could look at organizational management of IP versus the written policies that guide that management to discover whether SEs forgo written policies but are still active and strategic IP managers, which is what the respondents' answers to questions about leveraging IP seem to imply.
+Future inquiries could look at governance team management of IP versus the written policies to discover whether SEs forgo written policies but are still active and strategic IP managers, which is what the respondents' answers to questions about leveraging IP seem to imply.
 It would also be useful to know the form and function of IP within an organization to know if certain policies or management tools are even necessary.
 For example, if an SE's only IP is its logo, which is a trademark, is a policy on non-compete clauses necessary?